redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 #### How to Secure a Function with Redwood Auth

-To support `requireAuth` in your serverless function:
+The `useRequireAuth` wrapper preps your context so that you can **use** any of the `requireAuth`-related authetnication helpers in your serverless function:

 - import `useRequireAuth` from `@redwoodjs/graphql-server`
 - import your application's custom `getCurrentUser` from `src/lib/auth`